Can You Meditate Through Art? When was the last time you enjoyed what you were doing so much that you lost track of time?

-People’s symptoms and the severity of their mania or depression vary widely.
-Symptoms.
+People with bipolar experience high and low moods—known as mania and depression—which differ from the typical ups-and-downs most people experience.
+The average age-of-onset is about 25, but it can occur in the teens, or more uncommonly, in childhood.
+The condition affects men and women equally, with about 2.8% of U.S. adults experiencing bipolar disorder each year.
+Approximately 83% of cases of bipolar disorder are classified as "severe".
+If left untreated, bipolar disorder usually worsens.
 Bipolar Disorder.
 Bipolar Disorder, and other mental disorders, should only be diagnosed by a medical doctor, clinical psychologist, or other trained health provider who has spent time with the teenager and has conducted a proper mental health assessment.

 Diagnoses are complicated with many nuances.
 Please do not attempt to diagnose someone based on the symptoms you read in magazines or on the internet.
 If you are concerned, speak to a trained health professional.
 There are two types of Bipolar Disorder: Bipolar I Disorder: The teenager must experience at least one manic episode, although he or she will likely also experience depressive episodes.Bipolar II Disorder: The teenager must experience at least one depressive episode and one hypomanic episode.